-To successfully use the archive copy-sw privileged EXEC command, you must have downloaded from a TFTP server the images for both the stack member switch being added and the stack's active switch.
+To successfully use the archive copy-sw privileged EXEC command, you must have downloaded from a TFTP server the images for both the stack member switch being added and the stack master.
 You use the archive download-sw privileged EXEC command to perform the download.